oapi-codegen/oapi-codegen/README.md

 ```
 For a complete example see `/examples/petstore-expanded/strict`.

-Code is generation with a configuration flag `genrate: strict-server: true` along with any other server (echo, chi, gin and gorilla are supported).
+Code is generation with a configuration flag `generate: strict-server: true` along with any other server (echo, chi, gin and gorilla are supported).
 The generated strict wrapper can then be used as an implementation for `ServerInterface`.
 Setup example:
 ```go
 func SetupHandler() {